MalteJ/docker/docs/sources/reference/run.md

 ## Network settings

-    --dns=[]            : Set custom dns servers for the container --net="bridge"      : Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+    --dns=[]            : Set custom DNS servers for the container --net="bridge"      : Set the Network mode for the container 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container